-But during the early days of DMARC, small organizations lacked the experience to implement SPF and DKIM.
-Of course, you need these two standards before you can effectively install DMARC in your DNS.
+But during the early days of DMARC, small organizations needed more experience to implement SPF and DKIM.
+Of course, you need these two standards before effectively installing DMARC in your DNS.

-In 2015 and 2016, Google and Yahoo! adopted strict DMARC policies, noting that people who refuse to follow the DMARC trend would have their business suffer for it in the near future.
+In 2015 and 2016, Google and Yahoo! adopted strict DMARC policies, noting that people who refuse to follow the DMARC trend would have their business suffer for it soon.